Amazing destinations of Lhasa- Vacationing at its most stellar

 The Drepung Monastery

-Drepung Monastery, Lhasa The Drepung Monastery, located at the foot of Mount Gephel, is one of the “Great Three” Gelukpa university monasteries of Tibet.
+The Drepung Monastery, located at the foot of Mount Gephel, is one of the “Great Three” Gelukpa university monasteries of Tibet.
 The other two are Ganden and Sera.
 Drepung is the largest of all Tibetan monasteries and is located on the Gambo Utse Mountain, five kilometers from the western suburb of Lhasa.
 Since the 1950s, Drepung Monastery, along with its peers Ganden and Sera have lost much of their independence and spiritual credibility in the eyes of Tibetans since they operate under the close watch of the Chinese security services.
 It was founded in 1416 by Janyang Chong Tashi Palden and was named after the sacred abode in South India of Shridhanyaktaka.
 Drepung was the principal seat of the Gelukpa School and it retained the premier place among the four great Gelukpa monasteries.
 The Ganden Podang in Drepung was the resident of the Dalai Lamas until the 5th Dalai Lama constructed the Potala.
-Drepung Monastery Roof, Lhasa

 Drepung was known for its high standards of academic study and was also called the Nalanda of Tibet, a reference to the great Buddhist monastic university of India.
 Drepung is now divided into what are known as the seven great colleges: Gomang, Loseling, Deyang, Shangkor, Gyelwa, Dulwa and Ngagpa.
 Drepung is like the university in the sense of how Oxford is a university; the various colleges have different emphases, teaching lineages and traditional geographical affiliations.
 There are about 300 monks at the monastery in Lhasa today where as the number of monks used to be over thousands before.